Science Says: How daylight saving time affects health

 Disruptions to the body clock have been linked with obesity, depression, diabetes, heart problems and other conditions.
 Circadian biologists say these disruptions include tinkering with standard time by moving the clock ahead one hour in the spring.

-A mismatch of one hour daily is enough for ill effects, especially if it last for several months, according to Till Roenneberg, a circadian rhythm specialist at Ludwig-Maximilian University in Munich, Germany.
+A mismatch of one hour daily is enough for ill effects, especially if it lasts for several months, according to Till Roenneberg, a circadian rhythm specialist at Ludwig-Maximilian University in Munich, Germany.

 PRESSURE TO CHANGE